ugoogalizer/aqi/README.md

 Don't plug in the OLED display to your pi yet...

-### Install Python Libs
+### Install Python Libs The Display Requires
 On the raspberry pi (as per https://learn.adafruit.com/adafruit-pioled-128x32-mini-oled-for-raspberry-pi/usage)
 ```

-sudo pip3 install adafruit-circuitpython-ssd1306 # Required for the display
+sudo pip3 install adafruit-circuitpython-ssd1306 watchdog # Required for the display
-####sudo apt-get install python3-pil # Not sure what required for
+sudo apt-get install python3-pil # Required for the display's fonts
 ```

 ### Setup for RESTful API